How to Plant, Grow, and Care for a Loquat Tree

 The most common growing problem is leaf tip burn.
 This causes the tips of the leaves to brown and crisp up during hot periods of the year.

-Unfortunately, there’s really no solution for this, as it’s generally caused by heat in excess of 95 degrees.
-Ensuring that your loquat tree has ample water during heatwaves is the only preventative measure, but even that doesn’t always work.
+Unfortunately, there’s really no solution for this, as it’s generally caused by heat in excess of 95°F (35°C).
+The only preventative measure is to ensure that your loquat tree has ample water during heat waves, but even that doesn’t always work.

 Tip-burned leaves will eventually drop off the tree on their own and be replaced with new leaves, so the problem will not last forever and is merely cosmetic.